DTJF/libpruio/src/doc/_2_preparation.md

 ~~~

-## DTBO File  {#sSecDtboFile}
+## LKM  {#sSecLkm}

-The device tree blob (DTBO) for libpruio has two purposes
+The loadable kernel module (LKM) for libpruio has three purposes

--# enable the PRUSS
+-# enable the PRUSS, if not running
+-# fix a kernel 4.x problem (PWMSS-Pwm output disabled)
--# set pinmuxing
+-# support for \Proj pinmuxing

-While the first is mandatory, the second may get done in diffent ways:

-- Either a custom configuration with the necessary setting for your project (header connections).
-- Or a universal setting that allows you to change pinmuxing at runtime.

-The later is very flexible in development phase while you design and
-test your PCB (hardware board), by the cost of high memory consumption
-and slow booting.
-At the beginning this is the prefered solution.

-\Proj is prepared to generate and install an universal overlay for the
-BeagleBoneBlack hardware by executing
+Build the LKM by executing

-    sudo make init
+    make lkm

+Installation is a bit more difficult.
+The official way is to install
-This compiles and runs the `dts_universal.bas` code in folder
+the module in folder `/lib/modules/$(uname -r)/extra`, where `$(uname
-src/config, which generates a `libpruio-00A0.dts` file.
-That file gets
-compiled to the final destination `/lib/firmware`.
-Afterward you have
-to make sure that the overlay gets loaded:
+-r)` is the version of the current kernel running.
+This has the
+advantage that the module exactly matches the kernel specifications and
+the tool `modprobe` can handle intelligently loading.
+But the downside
+is that you have to re-build and re-install the module each time when
+the kernel changes (ie. when `apt upgrade` installs an kernel update).
+For this type of installation execute

+    make lkm-vers-install

+Alternatively \Proj provides a further install method where the binary
+is located in folder `/lib/modules` and doesn't get affected by kernel
+updates, but cannot get reached by the tool `modprobe` there.
+A
-- kernel 3.8: use capemgr to load the overlay.
+`systemctl` service gets installed and enabled to load the module at

-- kernel 4.x: bootload the overlay.
-Depending on the subversion
-  different action has to be done.
-It's beyond the scope of this
+boot time.
+For this type of installation execute

+    make lkm-glob-install

+After the next boot the LKM will be auto-loaded, and you can use
+`systemctl` features for further handling.
+At runtime for the current
+session, execute

+    sudo systemctl stop libpruio.service

-  documentation to describe all the diffent approaches.
+to unload the module, and

+    sudo systemctl start libpruio.service

+to re-load it again.
+Or in generally for the next boots, execute

+    sudo systemctl disable libpruio.service

+to disable auto-loading at boot-time, and

+    sudo systemctl enable libpruio.service

+to enable auto-loading at boot-time.

 # Build Binary  {#SecBuildBin}